Linaro/lava/doc/v2/hacking-session.rst

 It is possible to include multiple hacking sessions in the same job, even interleaved with other test actions.

-See :ref:`inactivity_termination` for clarification of the timeout support.
+.. seealso:: :ref:`inactivity_termination` and :ref:`timeouts` for clarification of the timeout support.

 Connecting to a Hacking Session
 ===============================